lyfzwrthlvng/KnCloud/README.md

-# KCUI
+# KC
-A UI for the knowledgeCloud app
+An android notes keeping app with drive backup capabilities.